MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/overview-unified-routing.md

 Unified routing optimizes businesses in the following ways:

+- Connecting end-customers with the best-suited agent to provide the right outcome upon first contact.

-- Routing to the best queue by using attributes in a related entity, saving an admin from creating a custom workflow.
+- Routing conversations to the best queue by using attributes in a related entity, saving an admin from creating a custom workflow.

 - Using skills-based routing to automatically assign incoming work, matching to the best agent and decreasing resolution time.